NURSING 3009 - Leadership and Transition to Practice

 Learning & Teaching Modes

 - Face to face lectures – this course benefits from the real time delivery of content.
 Face to face lectures offer synchronous learning opportunities and enable students to quickly clarify complex descriptions and terminology.
-Much of the content for this course is supported by textbooks with web page and e-learning supports (e.g. flash cards for revision).
-The School of Nursing supports the audio and video capture of lecture content as an aid to revision.
+Much of the content for this course is presented by external speakers working in leadership roles within SA Health and other institutions.
+The Adelaide Nursing School supports the audio and video capture of lecture content as an aid to revision.

-- Tutorial sessions – tutorial sessions enable small group discussion and peer interaction around the content.
-Each tutorial session will focus on the lecture content for the week.
-Clinical Lecturers (Lecturer A) who provide the in hospital assessment and bedside teaching role contribute to and provide tutorial sessions both with university and in the various clinical placement settings.
-The Lect A is able to assess student’s progress in a consistent and supportive environment and identify clinical learning opportunities that reinforce the weekly content of the tutorials and other courses.
-In this way tutorial sessions integrate with clinical placement goals
+- Tutorial sessions – tutorial sessions are undertaken by the course co-ordinators and are also aimed to help you develop your peer teaching strategies as well as reflecting upon the transition the student will be undertaking in the following months.
+The Clinical Lecturers who provide the in hospital assessment and bedside teaching role are able to assess the student’s progress in a consistent and supportive environment and identify clinical learning opportunities that reinforce the weekly content of the tutorials and other courses.
+In this way the sessions at university integrate with clinical placement goals

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.WORKLOAD